About to welcome your first baby and not sure what to do? Discover 5 tips for new dads in the newborn stage to survive and thrive.

 3. Be patient with your partner

-You and your partner may have hardly fought before having kids, but now with a baby to care for, you likely will.
+You and your partner may have hardly fought before having kids, but now with a baby to care for, you likely fight more than ever.
 With both of you sleep-deprived and learning on the go, it’s no wonder those first few weeks and months can be challenging for any relationship.

 Be patient with your partner during this time.
 Remind yourself that she’s also recovering from the physical strains of labor.
-Her emotions are also all over the place, due to sleep deprivation to changes in hormones.
+Her emotions are all over the place because of sleep deprivation to hormone changes.

 This is the time to pick your battles and let things slide.
 Ask yourself if what you’re arguing about will make a difference in the long run.
 If not, let it go.
 And despite her behavior, this is actually when she needs you to be patient and supportive the most.

 Focus instead on being her cheerleader, her rock.
 The one who can make her laugh when she’s feeling down, and the one she can rely on when she’s afraid or nervous.